 For loading pucks into the filter, we do include some thin clear plastic sheeting.
 You can bend or fold them into shape for you to help you slide the puck into the filter quickly after it is pre-pressed.
 I usually slide the sheeting into the filter, then push the puck through the sheeting to the bottom of the filter, then pull out the sheeting.

-Some material will want to spring back quickly after ejecting from the mold, this is usually the case with equatorial varieties that tend to not want to stick together as well as the denser material.
+Some materials will want to spring back quickly after ejecting from the mold, this is usually the case with equatorial varieties that tend to not want to stick together as well as the denser material.

 Any questions feel free to ask!